jupyterhub/the-littlest-jupyterhub/docs/howto/env/user-environment.rst

 Installing pip packages
 =======================

-`pip <https://pypi.org/project/pip/>`_ is the recomended tool for installing packages in Python from the `Python Packaging Index (PyPI) <https://pypi.org/>`_.
+`pip <https://pypi.org/project/pip/>`_ is the recommended tool for installing packages in Python from the `Python Packaging Index (PyPI) <https://pypi.org/>`_.
 PyPI has almost 145,000 packages in it right now, so a lot of what you need is going to be there!